JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `appendReputationUpdateLog`

-Add a new entry to the reputation update log
+Add a new entry to the reputation update log.

 **Parameters**